ethersphere/swarm/swarm/docs/sw^3/storage.rst

 In normal swarm operation, chunks are worth storing because of the possibility that they can be profitably "sold" by serving retrieve requests in the future.
 The probability of retrieve requests for a particular chunk depends on the chunk's popularity and also, crucially, on the proximity to the node's address.

 Nodes are expected to forward all chunks to nodes whose address is closer to the chunk.
 This is the normal syncing protocol.
 It is compatible with the pay-for-retrieval incentivisation: once a retrieve request reaches a node, the node will either sell the chunk (if it has it) or it will pass on the retrieve request to a closer node.
 There is no financial loss from syncing chunks to closer nodes because once a retrieve request reaches a closer node, it will not be passed back out, it will only be passed closer.
-In other words, syncing only serves those retrieve requests that the node would never have profited from anyway and thus it causes no financial harm due to lost revenue.
+In other words, syncing only serves those retrieve requests that the node would never have profited from anyway and thus in causes no financial harm due to lost revenue.

 ..  index:: syncing

 For insured chunks, a similar logic applies - more so even because there is a positive incentive to sync.
 If a chunk does not reach its closest nodes in the swarm before someone issues a retrieval request, then the chances of the lookup failing increase and with it the chances of the chunk being reported as lost.
 The resulting litigation as discussed below poses a burden on all swarm nodes that have ever issued a receipt for the chunk and therefore incentivises nodes to do timely forwarding.
 The audit process described in :cite:`tronetal2016smash` provides additional guarantees that chunks are forwarded all the way to the proximate nodes.

 Swarm assumes that nodes are content agnostic, i.e., whether a node accepts a new chunk for storage should depend only on their storage capacity.
-Registered nodes have the option to indicate that they are at full capacity.
+Registered nodes have the option to indicate that they are full capacity.
 This effectively means they are temporarily not able to issue receipts so in the eyes of connected peers they will act as unregistered.
 As a result, when syncing to registered nodes, we do not take no for an answer: all chunks sent to a registered node can be considered receipted.
 If the node already has the chunk (received it earlier from another peer), the receipt is not paid for.
 As we show later the protocol for issuing of receipts can be made part of the syncing protocol.

 Litigation on loss of content (SWINDLE)